In The Swim Knowledge Pool: Water Clarifiers

-In The Swim pool water clarifiers work by causing fine debris particles to coagulate into larger particles which can then be removed from the pool water through the pool filter system.
-In The Swim's pool clarifiers are available in a ultra-concentrated formula so you can achieve water clarity while using half the dosage rates of other swimming pool clarifiers.
+In The Swim pool water clarifiers work by causing fine dirt and debris particles in the water to coagulate into larger particles which can then be removed from the pool water through the pool filter system.
+This allows the pool filter to filter down to a smaller micron, increasing the pool filter’s filtration capability.
+In The Swim's pool clarifiers are available in an ultra-concentrated formula so you can achieve pool water clarity while using half the dosage rates of other swimming pool clarifiers.

 Pool clarifiers act as coagulants; positively charged polymers are attracted to negatively charged particles such as dirt, sand and silt floating in the pool.
 These particles that are too small to be filtered are coagulated together into larger, more easily filtered clumps.
 After adding a pool clarifier to the pool water, your pool filter does the work for you, clearing the water until such a point that the filter needs cleaning.

 Who Needs to Use Pool Clarifiers?

 Pool clarifiers can benefit any pool owner who wants a sparkling clear swimming pool, with less visible particles floating in the water.
 Pools with large DE filters typically will not require the use of pool clarifiers as they can filter down to 3 microns, the highest level of pool filtration.
 Pool sand filters and cartridge filters however can pass particles of visible size, making your pool water sometimes look hazy, dull or cloudy.
 Pool clarifiers add clarity to the pool water, and are useful after spring opening, after algae battles, or as a filter aid to help undersized or poor performing pool filters.

 When Should You Not Use Pool Clarifiers?